lyteword/chspurgeon-tod/volume-7/psalm-135.md

 d) Laying a fertile country at the feet of the chosen.

-2\.Be wise in view thereof.
+2\.
+Be wise in view thereof.

 a) Submit to it: it sweeps the seas, and lays hands on earth and heaven.